MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/migration-test.md

 # Test your migration in Azure

-After you replicate or stage your workloads and the supporting services are available, you can begin your migration testing.
+After you replicate or stage your workloads and ensure that supporting services are available, you can begin your migration testing.
 Migration testing primarily focuses on two areas:

 - **Architecture**: Test your architecture to ensure that it works with the replicated or staged resources.
-- **Management routines**: Testing that your plan to manage the migrated resources are functional.
+- **Management routines**: Test your management plan for the migrated resources to ensure that it's functional.

 Unlike [business testing](../release/business-test.md), migration testing focuses on IT activities.